jean-luc1203/smart-energy-finance/smart-energy-finance/README.md

 * solar panels
 * battery systems
 * Home Assistant energy sensors
-* custom energy entities from other add-ons or integrations
+* custom entities from other add-ons or integrations

 It is designed to remain flexible and can work with many different system types as long as the required Home Assistant entities are available.